mjordan/islandora_workbench/README.md

 # Islandora Workbench

-A command-line tool that allows management of Islandora content via its REST interface.
+A command-line tool that allows creation, updating, and deletion of Islandora content.
 Started as a Python port of https://github.com/mjordan/claw_rest_ingester, but has additional functionality.

 ## Requirements